100dario/TicTacToe/README.md

 ### How the code works?
 As you know, Tic Tac Toe is won by placing three equals symbols in a row.
 It could be horizontally, vertically or diagonally.
 In every turn, each player has the oportunity to place their symbol in the empty spaces of the board.
 No symbols can be placed in already filled spaces.
-so far, we need to:
+So far, we need to:
 1. Create a board able to change every turn to show the status of the game.
 2. Check if a selected position on the board is filled or if it is available to place a symbol.
 3. Check the winning conditions.